SuleimanFarah/sunpy/GSoC-2013--Ankit-Agrawal.md

 * Image Registration to align images in a Mapcube
 * De-rotating images to compensate for Sun's rotation
 * Compensate the observed dimming on the edge of the Sun.

+### Commitment and Communication :
+I don't have any other commitment during summer hence I will work the normal 40 hr/week throughout the summer.
+I will commit at least four times a week to ensure that my code is reviewed regularly by the mentors and I can work on the received feedback immediately.
+I will be available daily on IRC and weekly on Hangouts as my preferred means of communication.
+I will reply to mails within 12 hrs of their reception.
+I will report my weekly progress [on this blog](http://sunpythonic.blogspot.in/).

 ### Implementation Timeline :